Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Adventure with Purpose!

 Whether you’re looking to jump start a career in conservation, improve our public lands, grow as an individual, or simply get outside, there is something for everyone at MCC.
-Project work includes trail maintenance and construction, watershed restoration, backcountry work, forest fuels reduction, native planting and more!
-Through a term of service with MCC, participants will learn practical job skills, build confidence, strengthen communication and leadership competencies, and develop the ability to work well with people from all walks of life.
+Projects may encompass trail maintenance and construction, watershed and habitat restoration, invasive plant species management, fuels reduction, native planting, remote backcountry tasks, and more!
+Through a term of service with MCC, participants will learn practical career skills, build confidence, strengthen communication and leadership competencies, and develop the ability to work well with people from all walks of life.

 Leadership Development @ MCC

-What Qualities Make a Person Successful at MCC? • A passion for service, the environment, and conservation. • A positive mental attitude and seeing others with positive regard. • A commitment to serving the whole term. • A growth mindset - coming willing to learn, grow, and challenge yourself. • A commitment to motivating others and their success. • A desire to hone your personal leadership style • Adaptability and flexibility.
+What Qualities Make a Person Successful at MCC? • A passion for service, conservation and public lands • A positive mental attitude and seeing others with positive regard • A commitment to serving the whole term • A growth mindset — a willingness to learn, grow, and challenge yourself • A commitment to motivating others and their success • A desire to hone your personal leadership style • Adaptability and flexibility

 Location!
 Location!
 Location!
 MCC’s state headquarters is located in Bozeman—one of the fastest growing towns of its size in the nation.
 Each regional office (Bozeman, Helena, Missoula, and Kalispell) is surrounded by some of the most beautiful, wild, and protected places in the lower 48, with millions of acres of national forest, not to mention Glacier and Yellowstone National Parks!